vu-rdm-tech/yoda-vu-nl/index.md

 files, videos, images, spreadsheets, analysis data such as R, STATA, Matlab, datasheets, source code.
 Yoda supports the processing of both sensitive (e.g. privacy, patent) and open data.

-Yoda is run by a corporate multidisciplinary
-[Research Data Management team](https://ub.vu.nl/nl/Images/DEF_VUAmsterdamResearchSupporProgrammeA3-HR-zonder_tcm253-934314.pdf) in collaboration with Surf and Utrecht University using the [Yoda Data Management System](https://github.com/search?q=topic:yoda+org:UtrechtUniversity).
+Currently 2 pilot instances of Yoda are running as part of the [Research Support Program](https://ub.vu.nl/nl/Images/DEF_VUAmsterdamResearchSupporProgrammeA3-HR-zonder_tcm253-934314.pdf) in collaboration with Surf and Utrecht University using the [Yoda Data Management System](https://github.com/search?q=topic:yoda+org:UtrechtUniversity).

 This website has practical information on the use of the Yoda for users starting in Yoda as well as advanced users.